Urban and natural surroundings as your classroom

 The students will experience and discuss challenges in teaching sustainability through place in a Nordic setting, but we also invite and embrace international perspectives, as sustainability issues cross all boundaries.

-We hope that the course will be able to develop and expand on the student group’s previous experiences and knowledge so that we can see the various challenges we have in common and learn from them.
+The course aims to develop and expand on the student group’s previous experiences and knowledge so that we can see the various challenges we have in common and learn from them.